behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 - **Horizontal Scalability** – You can add additional Workers to handle more Jobs or higher data throughput.
 - **Isolated Failure Handling** – If one Worker encounters an error, it typically does not affect other Workers.
 This design limits disruption and ensures that healthy Jobs continue running.
+- **Resource Management** – Workers can be configured to use specific resources (CPU, memory) to optimize performance.

 ## Pipelines and Data Flow